 We accept cash, money orders, or US and Canadian checks.
 The Canadian Exchange Rate is determined the first and 15th of each month and can be viewed online or by contacting the Business Office at (712) 722-6013.

 - $.75 for a direct payment from your bank account

 - 2.65% ($3.95 minimum) for credit/debit card payments

 If you choose to enroll in the semester payment plan, you can make four equal monthly installments.
 Enrollment opens August 15 for the fall payment plan and January 1 for the spring payment plan.
 An enrollment fee of $25 is required through ACI for each semester you sign up.

 Dordt University Business Office

 700 7th St. NE

 Statement of Financial Responsibility

 Students who do not pay their account in full by each semester due date will not be able to register until their account is fully paid.
 Past due tuition/fee accounts will accrue interest (9% annual rate) on the unpaid balance until paid in full.
 Students with delinquent accounts will not be able to pre-register for subsequent terms, receive copies of their grades or transcripts, or receive diplomas until the university receives full payment.

-The Business Office will send statements to the student's campus box at the beginning of each month.
-Statements can be sent to the parent(s) or other responsible party upon written request of the student.
-Requests can be made by returning the Statement Release Form (note: this form does not allow for the release of information regarding grades or transcripts.
+The Business Office will send email notifications to the student's Dordt email at the beginning of each month.
+A student's account can be discussed with the parent(s) or other responsible party upon written request of the student.
+Requests can be made by returning the Student Account Release form (note: this form does not allow for the release of information regarding grades or transcripts.
 Please contact the Registrar's Office for release of any academic information).